liwzhang/liwzhang.github.io/README.md

 # Emily Zhang
-This is a website created to host my code projects.
+This is a portfolio website created to display my code projects and design works.